 The global trade in iron ore

-The three largest companies operating in the iron ore industry, Brazilian Vale and the Australian companies Rio Tinto and BHP Billiton, together controlled 35 percent of world production of iron ore in 2010.
-In the Nordic countries there are a few players where Swedish LKAB, with three operating mines in Kirunavaara, Malmberget and Gruvberget, is the only iron ore mining company of any significance the world market.
-In addition to LKAB there are a number of other Scandinavian iron ore projects that are in various stages of development, including Nordic Iron Ore.
+In western Europe there found a few mines, where Swedish LKAB, with three mines in operation in Kirunavaara, Malmberget and Svappavara, is the only mining company in this region of any significance on the world market, with production of high quality products, such as pellets reaching around 30Mt/y.
+In addition to LKAB, there are a number of Nordic iron ore projects which are at different stages of production or development, including the Nordic Iron Ore.